corrode/corrode.github.io/content/blog/lifetimes/index.md

 Here, `'de` means "this lifetime is tied to the deserializer".
 Suddenly, that syntax makes a lot more sense!

-Think of lifetimes as just a signature for the same reason that types have
-signature: Both can be inferred, but sometimes it's easier to just spell them out to avoid mistakes.
-As an added bonus, the signature serves as documentation, too!
+Think of lifetimes like type signatures: both can be inferred, but sometimes it's clearer to spell them out to avoid mistakes.
+Plus, these explicit annotations double as useful documentation.

 ## Conclusion